mighty-gerbils/gerbil-persist/persist.md

   - Similarly, memory barriers are modular because you can freely call functions in other modules without having to care whether or not they contain memory barriers.
-  - When an activity of your requires one or more memory barriers (possibly introduced by an indirect library module you don’t know about), it may be important to ensure that other activities will not concurrently observe the speculative data and assume it was persisted already.
-But this is easily fixed either by the other activity also using a memory barrier, or by using a mutual exclusion lock ensure only one activity has access.
+  - When an activity of yours requires one or more memory barriers (possibly introduced by an indirect library module you don’t know about), it may be important to ensure that other activities will not concurrently observe the speculative data and assume it was persisted already.
+    But this is easily fixed
+    either by the other activity also using a memory barrier, or by using a mutual exclusion lock to ensure only one activity has access.
-  - Mutual exclusion locks (mutexes) are modular once again because developers do not have to track down precisely which activity holds which locks (as long as a coherent lock discipline is enforced in general).
+  - Mutual exclusion locks (mutexes) are modular once again because developers do not have to track down precisely which activity holds which locks (as long as a coherent lock discipline is enforced in general, which can be enforced with local knowledge).
     Indeed, mutual exclusion across memory barriers is possible precisely because the processes themselves are persistent, and so can be made to respect the invariants (coherent lock discipline) and variants